 Register Here

-The Library of Congress Teaching with Primary Sources (TPS) Program at the Collaborative for Educational Services (CES) is making accessible to all learners - including English Learners - the best of inquiry-based instruction in social studies and humanities, using primary sources.
-Rich Cairn and Alison Noyes will guide teachers through effective strategies to support all learners.
-The course arose from a decade of work by history and humanities educators, historians, experts in teaching English Learners, and on research and classroom practices that support ALL learners
+The Emerging America resources at the Collaborative for Educational Services (CES) offer all learners - including Multilingual Learners - the best of inquiry-based instruction in social studies and humanities, using primary sources.
+Alison Noyes will guide teachers through effective strategies tested in classrooms with English Learners.
+The course builds on work by history and humanities educators, historians, experts in teaching academic English, and on research and classroom practices that support ALL learners.

 This course will feature exemplars of best practice based on the history of immigration and of foreign language communities in the U.S., using primary sources and analysis tools.